lsmor/functional-programming-with-haskell/README.md

 Feel free to open an issue if you find a typo or something poorly explained.
 Spanish speakers can also translate chapters from the [original book](https://jaalonso.github.io/materias/PFconHaskell/temas.html) and submit them.

+If you want to change how Hakyll builds the website be sure you explain your changes with **A LOT OF** detail.
+It has taken me ages to modify Heuna's code and actually I don't know how It is working... small changes has caused Hakyll to get stuck in some kind of infinite loop, and all sort of unexplainable behaviour

 ## Building

 The project is built with cabal.
 Use `cabal build` to build an executable called `site`.
 Then run `cabal exec site rebuild` to actually build the site and `cabal exec site watch` to start a http server capable of hot reloading changes in your markdowns and templates.